junmindereal/blog-redwood/README.md

 # Redwood
->**HEADS UP:** RedwoodJS is _NOT_ ready for use in Production.
-It relies heavily on Prisma2, which is currently in testing with an expected production release coming soon.
-See status at ["Is Prisma2 Ready?"](https://isprisma2ready.com)

 ## Getting Started

 - [Redwoodjs.com](https://redwoodjs.com): home to all things RedwoodJS.
 - [Tutorial](https://redwoodjs.com/tutorial/welcome-to-redwood): getting started and complete overview guide.
 - [Docs](https://redwoodjs.com/docs/introduction): using the Redwood Router, handling assets and files, list of command-line tools, and more.